steve-crouch/dirac-essentials-test/index.md

   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>

 {% comment %}
 These are the installation instructions for the tools used during the workshop.
+If using RSG these are generated from each individual lesson
 {% endcomment %}

 {% if site.carpentry == "swc" %}z